daveschumaker/moonbot/README.md

 ## To do

 There are a number of things still to implement and cleanup.
+A small sample of ideas can be found inside [TODOs.md](TODOs.md)